 DeckSender.com, the startup platform that aims to democratise access to investment has analysed the gender diversity of the 1400+ startups that have used its platform to raise money in its first year operating in Beta and the results are in.
-This is the first annual DeckSender report into gender inequality for female startups.
+The Decksender 2019 Gender Diversity in Investment Report is the first of what will be an annual publication looking into gender inequality for female startups.

 - The UAE has highest number of female founders seeking Investment

 - Female founders comprise just 21% of startups globally